 Watch for Crosswalks

 It is illegal to park in any marked or unmarked crosswalks.
 Never block curb ramps located inside or adjacent to crosswalks.
 Leave at least three (3) feet of space between a curb ramp and your vehicle.

 With a properly displayed disabled placard or disabled license plate (including one issued by a different state or country) you may park in any of the following zones, so long as the person to whom the placard is issued is being transported:

 - Green zones

-- Residential Parking zones
+- Residential Permit Parking areas

-- Areas with posted time limits (e.g. a one hour zone in a business district)
+- Areas with posted time limits (e.g. a one-hour zone in a business district)

 - In areas with time limits, do not park in the same spot or on the same side of the street.
 After you move your car, we recommend parking on another block.
 The law requires you to move one block away or at least one-tenth of a mile from your vehicle’s first recorded parking position.
 This will ensure the parking enforcement officer does not ticket you for disobeying the time limit.

 - Always check for parking and street sweeping signs.
 Look 100 feet in both directions for any parking signs and check the curb to see if there are any color curb markings.
 During street sweeping hours, you may not park until the street has been physically swept.
 Please call 311 to report any defaced, deficient or missing parking signs.

 Some parking practices are perfectly legal, just not very nice.
 You may not get a ticket for parking bumper-to-bumper, but you can be kind to your neighbors by using these rules of thumb: